gabrieldim/Student-Grades-Record-JavaScript/README.md

 #### Student Grades - JavaScript
-- Website for keeping track of student grades
+- Website for keeping track of student grades made using JavaScript.